 It is impossible to capture every source of financing that may be available or to address each entrepreneur's unique situation; therefore, use this section on financing as one tool in your search for financing, but do not consider it as all-inclusive.
 The section is divided into two parts:

-Lending Institutions & Small Business Administration
+- Small Business Administration

 A bank loan is one of the more common forms of small business financing.
 While a business is not limited to any particular location there are several banks that have a presence in Osceola County.
-These include Chemical Bank, FirstMerit Bank, Huntington Bank, and Lake-Osceola State Bank, Members First Credit Union, and the West Michigan Credit Union.
+These include tcf Bank, Huntington Bank, Lake-Osceola State Bank, Members First Credit Union, and the West Michigan Credit Union.

 Intermediary Relending Programs (IRPs) assist in the development of new small businesses and the expansion of existing businesses by providing financing to individuals and businesses that are unable to obtain conventional financing.
 Typically a larger organization will loan money to another party (the intermediary) that makes loans to businesses.
 The Small Business Administration and the United States Department of Agriculture, Rural Development have funded two intermediary relending programs in which Osceola County businesses may borrow from.

-The Zero Interest Loan Program loans up to a maximum of $600,000.
+- The Zero Interest Loan Program loans up to a maximum of $2,000,000.
 There is a $100,000 minimum loan.
 As its name implies this is a 0% interest loan.

-The Small Business Administration (SBA) Certified Development Corporation (CDC)/504 Loan Program provides small and medium-sized businesses with long term fixed rate financing for major fixed assets such as equipment or real estate.
+The Small Business Administration (SBA) Certified Development Corporation (CDC)/504 Loan Program provides small and medium-sized businesses with long-term fixed rate financing for major fixed assets such as equipment or real estate.
 Businesses must have a tangible net worth of less than $15 million and an average net profit of less than $5 million for the past two years.
-Projects are financed through a unique public/private partnership involving private lenders financing 50% of the project costs, a Certified Development Company (CDC) as an agent of the SBA providing up to 40%, and the small business investing at least 10%.
+Projects are financed through a unique public/private partnership involving private lenders typically financing 50% of the project costs, a Certified Development Company (CDC) as an agent of the SBA providing up to 40%, and the small business investing at least 10%.

 The Michigan Economic Development Corporation's capital locator tool can be used to find and connect with capital providers that are active in Michigan and have an interest in your company’s stage and sector.

-Whether you’re considering starting a business or already in business you’ll find the Michigan Small Business Development Center (SBDC) is a helpful resource for understanding the range of financing options available to you.
+Whether you’re considering starting a business or already in business you will find the Michigan Small Business Development Center (SBDC) is a helpful resource for understanding the range of financing options available to you.
 Their programs and specialists can also help you prepare loan packages, analyze financials, and prepare annual budgets.

-New Funding Sources For Food Related Businesses is a directory of various sources of financing available to food hubs and local food-related businesses.
+Funding Sources For Food Related Businesses is a directory of various sources of financing available to food hubs and local food-related businesses.
 The directory is published by the Michigan State University Center for Regional Food Systems.